 After 15 minutes, this gets added to the mix.
 Cover the fermentor and let it go.
 You will need to gently stir this mixture twice a day for five days.
 This mixture gets very active as fermentation gets going.
 It hisses and bubbles away!!
 You can also see the foam that forms on the top as ferments.

 After five days it is time for the very young wine to be racked into a sterilized secondary fermentor that will be fitted with an airlock.
 I use a one-gallon glass carbouy.
 The airlock lets the carbon dioxide produced during fermentation out but keeps oxygen from getting in.
 Oxygen is not a friend of wine.
 If too much oxygenation occurs, you'll end up with vinegar!
 How do you think we get apple cider vinegar or red wine vinegar?
 Oxygen exposure to the wine.
 There are special tools to help you transfer the wine from one carbouy to the next without adding too much extra oxygen.
 Here you can see what the very young wine looked like right after it was put into the carbouy.
 It's VERY cloudy and would not taste very good at all if you were brave enough to take a taste at this point.
 It has a long way to go yet and still had some fermentation to complete.
+I covered the carbouy with a cloth to keep it in the dark.
+It bubbled away for another week or so.
+During this time a lot of sludge fell to the bottom of the carbouy as the wine started to clear.
+This sludge is called "lees."
+At this point in the process I just had to wait.
+I had to wait for fermentation to totally stop and the wine to fall as clear as possible.
+This took about three weeks.
+I again had to rack the wine into another clean, sterilized one-gallon glass carbouy.
+At this time I added a crushed Campden tablet and attached the airlock once again.
+You can see in the following picture how much more clear it had become.
+There was a lot of glare in this photo and it actually looked more clear in person.

 The wine will continue to clear the longer it sits and ages.
 I have to repeat the racking and addition of a crushed Campden tablet in two months.
 For right now it is sitting quietly and peacefully in the dark coolness of our basement.
 I will be sure to post updates as they happen.
 Watch for Part Two in a couple of months!